karim-abdel/karim-abdel.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

 Hi, I'm Karim!
-I am broadly interested in Reinforcement Learning, Cooperative AI, (Algorithmic) Game Theory, and AI Alignment.
-I am currently an MSc student in Artificial Intelligence at the [University of Amsterdam](https://www.uva.nl/en).
-I'm also a Research Intern at the [Krueger AI Safety Lab](https://www.kasl.ai/), [University of Cambridge](https://www.cam.ac.uk/), working on goal misgeneralization and specification misgeneralization in RL supervised by [Michael Dennis](https://www.michaeldennis.ai/), [Usman Anwar](https://uzman-anwar.github.io/) and [David Krueger](https://davidscottkrueger.com/).
+I am an MSc student at the University of Amsterdam.
+Currently, I am an intern at the[Krueger AI Safety Lab](https://www.kasl.ai/), [University of Cambridge](https://www.cam.ac.uk/), working on Goal Misgeneralization and Unsupervised Environment Design supervised by [Michael Dennis](https://www.michaeldennis.ai/), [Usman Anwar](https://uzman-anwar.github.io/) and [David Krueger](https://davidscottkrueger.com/).
+Starting in January 2025, I will be a research intern at the Center of Human Compatible AI, working on preference learning, changing preferences, and influence incentives of assistive AI systems.
+At CHAI, I will be supervised by [Micah Caroll](https://micahcarroll.github.io/) and [Anand Siththaranjan](https://anands29.github.io/).

+I am broadly interested in topics at the intersection of Multi-Agent AI systems, Reinforcement Learning, AI alignment, Game Theory, and Cooperative AI.
+My research focuses on understanding and developing adaptive, robust, and safe goal-directed AI systems that collaborate effectively with humans and among themselves, both from a theoretical and empirical perspective.
+I previously graduated with a BSc in Mathematics and Computer Science from Bocconi University, where I did research in theoretical computer science, specifically on the topic of algorithms with predictions.

 Before my MSc, I graduated with a BSc in Mathematics and Computer Science for AI at [Bocconi University](https://www.unibocconi.eu/wps/wcm/connect/bocconi/sitopubblico_en/navigation+tree/home/).
-I was advised by [Prof. Marek Elias](https://elias.ba30.eu/), working on learning theory and theory of algorithms.
-The [paper]() has been accepted at [ICLR 2024](https://iclr.cc/).
+I was advised by [Prof. Marek Elias](https://elias.ba30.eu/), working on algorithms with predictions and theory of algorithms.
+Our [paper]() has been accepted at [ICLR 2024](https://iclr.cc/).
 During my BSc, I spent the Spring '23 semester at [Georgia Tech](https://www.gatech.edu/), supported with a full-ride scolarship.

-I am always potentially open to collaborate on projects.
+**I was recently awarded the highly competitive and prestigious PhD Fellowship from the Cooperative AI Foundation, which will fully support my graduate studies with complete funding for the entire duration of my PhD.
+I am applying for PhD positions for the Fall 2025 intake, so feel free to reach out if you think I could be a good fit for your lab!**

 If you are interested in working together, have a quick chat, or anything else, please reach out!
 You can e-mail me at karim dot abdel dot sadek at student dot uva dot nl.

 <head>
   <!-- Link to your CSS file -->
   <link rel="stylesheet" type="text/css" href="styles.css">